$Z$-critical connections and Bridgeland stability conditions: Preliminaries

 Thus $Z$ associates a complex number to each coherent sheaf on $X$, and is \emph{additive in short exact sequences}.
 That $Z$ has image in the upper-half plane means that one can meaningfully compare the arguments of $Z(F)$ and $Z(F')$ for any coherent sheaves $F, F'$ on $X$.

-\begin{definition} For each coherent sheaf $F$ on $X$, we define the \emph{phase} to be the argument of the complex number $Z(F)$.
-We say that a coherent sheaf $E$ is \emph{Z-stable} if for all coherent subsheaves $F \subset E$ we have \end{definition}
+\begin{definition} For each coherent sheaf $F$ on $X$ with $Z(F)\ne 0$, we define the \emph{phase} to be the argument of the complex number $Z(F)$.
+We say that a coherent sheaf $E$ with $Z(E) \ne 0$ is \emph{Z-stable} if for all proper coherent subsheaves $F \subset E$, $Z(F) \ne 0$ and \end{definition}

 Semistability and instability can be defined analogously: $E$ is $Z$\emph{-semistable} if $\phi(F) \leq \phi(E)$ for all $F \subset E$, and $Z$-\emph{unstable} if it is not $Z$-semistable.
-The notion of $Z$-polystability, which will be irrelevant to our work, means that $E$ is a direct sum of coherent sheaves of the same argument.
+The notion of $Z$-polystability, which will be irrelevant to our work, means that $E$ is a direct sum of $Z$-stable coherent sheaves of the same argument.

 \begin{remark} We shall always tacitly assume that $Z(E) \neq 0$, and hence $\phi(E)$ is well-defined, in order to make sense of this definition; this a non-trivial topological constraint on $E$ and $Z$ which due to \cref{non-trivialphase} will always be satisfied in the situations of primary interest in the present work. \end{remark}